-Watch: Nick Loeb’s Roe v.
-Wade Starring Jon Voight Debuts Trailer
+Watch: Jon Voight Is Supreme Court Justice in ‘Roe v.
+Wade’ Trailer

-Nick Loeb has released the official trailer of his new film Roe v.
+Writer-director Nick Loeb has released the official trailer of his new film Roe v.
 Wade, which will be available for public viewing, both digitally and on demand, beginning April 2.

 Loeb and Cathy Allyn wrote, produced, and directed the film that provides an in-depth recounting of the background events and issues that led up to the controversial 1973 U.S. Supreme Court decision that legalized abortion nationally.
 Loeb himself also starred in the film as abortionist Dr. Bernard Nathanson, the co-founder of NARAL, who ultimately became a pro-life activist.

 After working to keep his production under wraps for two years to ward off sabotage by a media that has often served as an ally of the abortion industry, Loeb premiered his movie in February during the Conservative Political Action Conference (CPAC).